phihos/haproxy-h2-header-length-poc/README.md

 The first returns 404 then second 502.

-Feel free to test this against http://localhost:8080/good or http://localhost:8081 or http://localhost:8082.
+Feel free to test this against http://localhost:8080/good or http://localhost:8081 or http://localhost:8082 (use `--http2-prior-knowledge`).
 You will notice that all other endpoints work.

 HaProxy outputs something like